-Further Alarms: Fines will be set by the Board of Selectmen.
+Further Alarms: Fines will be set by the Select Board.
 Following a review of pertinent circumstances, the Police or Fire Chief or his/her designee may waive the penalty phase of this by-law.

-B. Property/Business owners will be billed once a month for the previous month's false alarm activity.
-All fines shall be paid to the Town of Hanover Police and/or Fire Department for deposit to the Town's general fund.

-C. After thirty (30) days, delinquent bills, with any additional administrative fee as set by the Board of Selectmen, will be forwarded to the Town's Deputy Collector.
+- B. Property/Business owners will be billed once a month for the previous month's false alarm activity.
+All fines shall be paid to the Town of Hanover Police and/or Fire Department for deposit to the Town's general fund. - C. After thirty (30) days, delinquent bills, with any additional administrative fee as set by the Select Board, will be forwarded to the Town's Deputy Collector.
 All fees associated with the Collection of fines are the responsibility of the Property/Business Owner.